SenseNet/docs.sensenet.com/content/concepts/fields/10-datetime.md

 # React field controls

-DateTime field can be represented by DatePicker or DateTimePicker controls, depending on the field's `DateTimeMode` property.
+DateTime field can be represented by DatePicker control.
 On how to use it, see the [related docs](https://sn-react-component-docs.netlify.app/?path=/story/fieldcontrols-datepicker--new-mode)